HPCE/hpce-2017-cw6/group.md

 (at most 50 words)

-Identify two (pairs) or three (tripls) further changes that should be made
+Identify two (pairs) or three (triples) further changes that should be made
 ==========================================================================

 These can include API changes, restructuring, moving to a